 The good news is that when compared to diamonds of larger carat weight, the cost of 1-carat diamonds proves to be less per carat.
 As previously mentioned, diamond prices increase exponentially with weight.
 So while you may end up paying $5,000 per carat for a 1-carat diamond.
 A 2 carat diamond of the same quality might cost $10,000 per carat — $20,000 in total.
 You can see how 1 Carat diamond rings are more moderately priced.

-Buyers can take advantage of this by purchasing multiple smaller stones for their rings, rather than investing in a single large stone.
+Buyers can take advantage of this by purchasing multiple smaller stones for their engagement rings, rather than investing in a single large stone.

-The only differences between lab-grown diamonds and mined diamonds are that lab-grown diamonds are created in controlled lab conditions, and they cost significantly less than “traditional” diamonds.
+The only differences between lab grown diamonds and mined diamonds are that lab grown diamonds are created in controlled lab conditions, and they cost significantly less than “traditional” diamonds.
 Clean Origin is one of the world’s most trusted retailers of lab created diamonds.
 We offer 1-carat diamond rings for ~$1,000 to $4,000 — all with exceptional cut, color, and clarity.
 You can save a lot of money on your engagement ring by choosing lab grown diamonds.

 Recommendations for a 1-Carat Diamond Ring

 When shopping for a 1-carat diamond ring, understanding grading scales is only the first step.
 Here are our top recommendations to keep in mind while you shop for the diamond engagement ring of your dreams: